COVID In Colorado: Vaccines Can Cause Worrisome Side Effect For Women

 Miller said delaying mammograms this year has had consequences.

-“Women are developing and presenting with breast cancer a little bit more later stage in the game, and we want to minimize that as much as possible,” Miller said.MORE NEWS: Broomfield Businesses Welcome More Customers Under Level Blue
+“Women are developing and presenting with breast cancer a little bit more later stage in the game, and we want to minimize that as much as possible,” Miller said.MORE NEWS: Emergency Declared For SkyWest Flight Landing At Aspen-Pitkin County Airport After Possible Smoke Reported In Cabin

 She doesn’t want women to panic.
 Her message is get a COVID-19 vaccination and a mammogram, both are important for your health.